paweljakubwojcik/Samolocik/README.md

 # Samolocik
 Silly game a'la 'space invaidor' written in collaboration with Adrian7.
-Inspiration for game came in during a really boring lecture on our university.
-It contains numerous easter eggs about my studies.
+Inspiration for game came in during a really boring lecture at our university.
+The game contains numerous easter eggs about my studies.

 # What I've learnt trough this project:
 - wielowątkowość